Volume 17, Issue 2 (March & April 2026) BCN 2026, 17(2): 323-336 | Back to browse issues page

 Send citation to:

-Golmohammadi H, Ghalandari-Shamami M, Haghparast A. Comparison of the Effects of Intra-DG Administration of Dopamine Receptor Antagonists on Antinociception Induced by Restraint Stress and Force Swimming Stress in Acute Model of Pain in Male Wistar Rats.
-BCN 2026; 17 (2)
+Golmohammadi H, Ghalandari-Shamami M, Haghparast A. Comparing the Effects of the Intra-DG Administration of Dopamine Receptor Antagonists’ Effects on Stress-induced Antinociception in Wistar Rats.
+BCN 2026; 17 (2) :323-336

 URL: http://bcn.iums.ac.ir/article-1-3493-en.html

-2- Department of Physiology, Faculty of Medical Science, TeMS.C., Islamic Azad University, Tehran, Iran. & Cognitive and Neuroscience Research center (CNRC), TeMS.C., Islamic Azad University, Tehran, Iran.
+2- Department of Physiology, TeMS.C., Islamic Azad University, Tehran, Iran. & Cognitive and Neuroscience Research Center (CNRC), TeMS.C., Islamic Azad University, Tehran, Iran.

-3- Neuroscience Research Center, Institute of Neuroscience and Cognition, Shahid Beheshti University of Medical Science, Tehran, Iran & School of Cognitive Sciences, Institute for Research in Fundamental Sciences, Tehran, Iran. & Department of Basic Sciences, Iranian Academy of Medical Sciences, Tehran, Iran. & National Brain Mapping Lab, Tehran, Iran
+3- Neuroscience Research Center, Institute of Neuroscience and Cognition, Shahid Beheshti University of Medical Sciences, Tehran, Iran. & School of Cognitive Sciences, Institute for Research in Fundamental Sciences, Tehran, Iran. & Department of Basic Sciences, Iranian Academy of Medical Sciences, Tehran, Iran. & National Brain Mapping Lab, Tehran, Iran.

 Abstract: